IZ-KS/playwright-cucumber-docker/README.md

 ### Cucumber Configuration

-The `cucumber.json` file in the root directory configures test execution:
+The `cucumber.json` file is configured for:
+- TypeScript support with `ts-node`
+- JSON and HTML report generation
+- Parallel execution control
+- Custom timeout settings

 ```json
 {